json-quiz/json-quiz/_spec/base-question.md

   "type": "application/x.type+json",
   "title": "Question ?",
-  "content": "this is the content of the question", "info": "Lorem ipsum dolor sit amet",
+  "content": "this is the content of the question", "description": "Lorem ipsum dolor sit amet"
-  "instruction": "Lorem ipsum dolor sit amet"
 }

 {% endhighlight %}